WSU-RAS/ras-object-detection/README.md

 ras-object-detection
 ====================
-This is code for training a CNN for object detection for the RAS project using YOLO on darknet and generating a learning curve.
+This is code for training a CNN for object detection for the RAS project using YOLO on darknet and a few networks with TensorFlow and generating a learning curve.
 Look in individual code files for more documentation.
 Below is the general process, though you will have to modify for your particular setup.

 ### Getting code
 Download this repository and then update the TensorFlow models submodule: